shpak86/restjs/README.md

 ## Description
 RESTjs is a simple HTTP server provides an API to perform CRUD operations on database documents.
 Each document contains fields `key` and `value` of `String` type.
 MongoDB is used as a database.
-This project creates for training to work with Docker containers.
+This project created for training to work with Docker containers.

 ## REST API